-25 Vitamin B6 Foods for a Much Healthier Brain
+25 Vitamin B6 Foods for a Much Healthier Brain in 2022

 Vitamin B6 is one of the eight vitamins of the vitamin B complex.
 All eight vitamins are involved in converting foods into energy needed for the normal functioning of the body.
 In addition to this function, vitamin B6 has many other vital roles.
 Therefore, it is crucial to consume enough vitamin B6 foods to feel good and stay healthy.
 Now, let’s dive deeper into the matter.

 What Is Vitamin B6?

 Vitamin B6 is a water-soluble vitamin, meaning that the body doesn’t store it in large amounts.
 Any excess that the body doesn’t need is excreted in the urine.
 That’s why it is of great importance to consume vitamin B6 foods every day.

 The term vitamin B6 covers six different compounds.
 The body converts them into the active forms of this vitamin — pyridoxal phosphate, which plays a vital role in the body’s functioning.